Manitoba Provincial Payroll Information

 Directors' fees Sick pay - Sick days

-Gifts (cash or in kind) Standby pay (Contact Employment Standards Division for ruling)
+Gifts (cash or in kind) Standby pay (Contact Employment Standards for ruling)

 Taxable Benefits: